-✓ SECOND WORKSHOP FOR STUDENTS: The language of the snake-the language of the giraffe Workshop title: The language of the snake - the language of the giraffe or I-YOU messages Aim of the workshop: The aim of the workshop is for students to learn the difference between I messages and YOU messages.
+WORKSHOP FOR STUDENTS: I-YOU messages Workshop title: The language of the snake - the language of the giraffe or I-YOU messages Aim of the workshop: The aim of the workshop is for students to learn the difference between I messages and YOU messages.
 Outcomes: The student will know how to recognize and use I messages when talking to other students.
 The student will know how to recognize YOU messages when talking to other students.
-Working methods: Students sit in a circle and communicate with each other according to the instructions and exercises from the workshop.
-Required resources: Cards Associates: Class teacher and pedagogue Duration: One class period
+Working methods: Talk, demonstration, work in group Required resources: Cards Associates: Class teacher and pedagogue Duration: One class period